phpbb/documentation/development/development/phpstorm.rst

 4. Choose "Create New Project from Existing Files" and follow the Wizard's steps.

 .. note:: Depending on your local environment, typically the best choise is "Source files are in a local directory, no web server is yet configured".
-You can always set up the web server later if want to use PhpStorm's server instead of a local WAMP/LAMP/MAMP stack.
+You can always set up the web server later.

 5. Select the phpBB project folder you cloned from GitHub and click "Project Root".
 Then click "Finish".

 Code Style
 ==========

 Setting up PhpStorm to honor phpBB's coding style guide will ensure you are always writing code that meets phpBB's requirements.
-These settings are configured in phpStorm's Options/Preferences, under **Editor > Code Style**.
+These settings are configured in PhpStorm's Options/Preferences, under **Editor > Code Style**.

 .. note:: Before changing settings, it's a good idea to create a phpBB "Scheme" in the Code Style settings pane.
-This phpBB scheme can be applied to any phpBB project you create in phpStorm.
+This phpBB scheme can be applied to any phpBB project you create in PhpStorm.

 .. seealso:: For your convenience we have provided an XML export of the following code style settings for phpBB (see`phpBB Code Style Scheme`_).
 You can import these settings into your project and all the following styling settings will be configured for you.